bparanj/crystal/electronics/components/resistor-diode.md

 | Types                | Fixed, variable, thermistor, light-dependent resistor (LDR) | Standard diode, Zener diode, Schottky diode, LED, photodiode |
 | Current-Voltage Characteristics Curve | A straight line (Ohmic behavior) | A curve showing exponential increase in forward bias and near-zero current in reverse bias (until breakdown) |

-This table shows the differences and similarities between resistors and diodes, providing a comparison of their characteristics and applications.

 - What is bias in forward bias?

 Bias in electronics refers to applying a voltage across a component to control its operation.
 In forward bias (specifically for diodes), it means applying a voltage that allows current to flow through the diode.

 For a diode:

 - The positive voltage is applied to the Anode (the positive side of the diode).
 - The negative voltage is applied to the Cathode (the negative side).